Your Strategic Thank You Note

-Make the most of your interview; follow-up with a strategically written “thank you” message.
+Make the most of your interview; follow up with a strategically written “thank you” note.

 Opinions swirl as to if a post-interview thank you message is worth the applicant’s time.
-If you make the most of your message….it absolutely is!
-It’s polite.
-It’s professional.
-And it just might tip the scale in your favor.
+If you strategically craft a thoughtful thank you, it is!
+It’s not just polite and professional; it’s an opportunity to leave a lasting impression and potentially tip the scale in your favor.
+A well-executed and strategic thank you can make a significant difference in your candidacy.

 By: Jodie Rettinhouse

-I’m guessing some of you feel that if a “thank you” has strategy, it is disingenuous.
+I’m guessing some of you feel that if a “thank you” has a strategic approach, it is disingenuous.
 I disagree!
-We are always sincere, but this message is yet another opportunity for you to show you are a good match for the job.
+We are always sincere, but this message is yet another opportunity for you to strategically demonstrate how well you align with the job requirements.
 And if you’re like most (all?) of us, typically after an interview you think, “Oh shoot, I forgot to mention….”
-So, in addition to saying some version of “thank you,” you might add to the middle of your note:
+So, in addition to crafting a thoughtful and strategic thank you, you might consider enhancing your note by highlighting specific aspects that make you a strong candidate.

 1) One of your strengths and why it will benefit the employer.

-“After reflecting on the work ethic you value, I’m confident my experience at XYZ Christmas Tree Farm where I worked 60-hours-a week in snowy conditions, demonstrates my dedication to getting the job done, no matter the work environment.”
+“After reflecting on the work ethic you value, I’m confident about my experience at XYZ Christmas Tree Farm where I worked 60 hours a week in snowy conditions.
+This demonstrates my dedication to getting the job done, no matter the work environment.”

 2) Something showing you understand the company/job.